ch-stark/blog1506/acm/README.md

 # Cluster Landing Zone for Hybrid and Multi-cloud Architectures

+## Overview

 Cluster landing zones provide a framework in which common organizational challenges with respect to network segmentation, failure domains and team boundaries when designing cluster deployment topologies for hybrid and multi-cloud architectures can be addressed.
 This is augmented with an operating model that provides tools and guidance on how to deal with day-to-day operational issues related to cluster lifecycling, application rollout in a multi-tenanted environment, governance, observability and disaster recovery.
 This article deals with the former as best practices pertaining to the latter is covered by multiple other articles on this blog site covering Red Hat Advanced Cluster Management for Kubernetes (RHACM).

+## Designing for Hybrid and Multi-cloud Architectures

 Let's dig a little deeper into what common design challenges enterprises face when migrating to cloud and deploying clusters at scale.
-Other than the obvious application-level concerns, the next layer down deals with the more challenging aspects of organisational context that manifest themselves as design demarcation points or boundaries, and inform the entprise architect how the cluster landing zone should be translated to the needs of the organization.
+Other than the obvious application-level concerns, the next layer down deals with the more challenging aspects of organisational context that manifest themselves as design demarcation points or trust boundaries, and inform the entprise architect how the cluster landing zone should be translated to the needs of the organization.

 - network (internal-facing vs external-facing)
 - environment (production vs non-production)